Bucky Barnes: The new Captain America

 With Barnes' identity becoming public, he is put on trial for the crimes he committed as the Winter Soldier.
 He is found not guilty in an American court, but Russian officials take him away, holding him responsible for crimes against the state and claiming he killed two civilians.
-Sharon Carter and Black Widow discover Barnes' victims were not civilians but in fact connected to Department X's Red Room division, the same covert assassination program that created the Black Widow operatives.
+Sharon Carter and Black Widow discover Barnes' victims were not civilians but in fact connected to the Red Room, the same covert assassination program that created the Black Widow operatives.
 Barnes escapes imprisonment and returns to the United States, but believes he may be too tainted by the past to continue as Captain America.

 Fear Itself and return as Winter Soldier

-During the Fear Itself storyline, Barnes takes up the Captain America identity again, but is apparently killed in battle with the villain Sin (temporarily empowered by Asgardian forces as Skadi).
+During the Fear Itself storyline, Bucky takes up the Captain America identity again, but is apparently killed in battle with the villain Sin (temporarily empowered by Asgardian forces as Skadi).
 Bucky is revived and restored by the Infinity Formula, the same chemical used on Nick Fury during World War II.
 This increases Bucky's vitality and physical abilities, though to a lesser degree than Steve Rogers.
 With the world believing the new Captain America to be dead, Bucky secretly returns to covert operations, now working for S.H.I.E.L.D. and the US military.
 Only Rogers, Nick Fury, and Black Widow know the Winter Soldier is back in operation.

-Bucky and Black Widow learn the sleeper agents he trained during his original Winter Soldier days are active.
-After tracking them down, they learn the operatives were awakened recently by Ivan Kragoff, the villain called Red Ghost, and Lucia von Bardas, former Prime Minister of Latveria.

-During the Original Sin storyline, Bucky participates in the investigation into the death of Uatu the Watcher.
-He and others learn that over the decades, Nick Fury has secretly and single-handedly protected Earth from various alien threats by using brutal and lethal methods not authorized by any government and which many of Earth's heroes would not condone.
-Fury decides to act as the Watcher's replacement, while Bucky takes over Fury's role as Earth's ruthless guardian, "the man on the wall."
-Other events lead to Steve Rogers aging several decades.
-Now an old man, he turns the role of Captain America over to Sam Wilson, the Falcon.